It’s not easy being green.

 Part Five

-For the first time since An Unearthly Child, Sue watched an episode in complete silence, although Nicol did walk in halfway through to yell “Feed me, Seymour!”.
+For the first time since An Unearthly Child, Sue watched an episode in complete silence, although Nicol did walk in halfway through to yell, “Feed me, Seymour!”

 And that, ladies and gentlemen, is why we won’t be covering the David Tennant and Matt Smith eras on this blog, as every single update would end up like that.

-Me: I have very a very vivid memory of that cliffhanger, thanks to a cow.
+The Seeds of DoomMe: I vividly remember that cliffhanger, thanks to a cow.

 Sue: Okay…

 Me: Well, we were living with my aunt and uncle in the rural South Island, somewhere between Queenstown and Arrowtown (where I went to school for a while), and it was getting dark outside.
-And then, just as the plants started to go mad, I noticed a big scary face at the window.
+Then, just as the plants started to go mad, I noticed a big scary face at the window.
 Turns out it was a cow from a nearby farm.
 I screamed the place down.

 Sue: Thanks for that.